Horb/aggr/README.md

     Chips,45
     Eggs,33

+## Why?

+Answers to "How do I sum like `uniq -c `" weren't satisfactory.

 ## Usage

 Feed your data through a pipe or specify a file using the `-i` flag.
 Provide a pattern `-p`.
 Your pattern must have the same number of fields and delimiter as your data.
 Possible fields for the pattern are: